 Simply complete our form to see a full range of bathing solutions & their key features.
 It takes no time at all!

 In fact, exercise is as beneficial for the mind as any drug is, therapy or alternative medicine; even alleviating symptoms of depression.
 A few years ago, colleagues from Duke University compared the antidepressant effects of exercise to antidepressant medication.
 They found that after just four months roughly 40 per cent of the subjects no longer suffered depressed.

 Wondering how exercise can help to balance your emotional state?
 We’ll be exploring the benefits you can expect to see from exercise, as well as outlining the types of activity you can do if you find the idea of exercise particularly intimidating.

 The way you feel while you’re awake is greatly impacted by the quality of your sleep.
 During the night, your body works to regulate stress and support healthy brain function.
 Regular activity can help you fall asleep more quickly, sleep more deeply and feel more energetic upon waking.
 Simply walking as little as 10 minutes a day can dramatically improve the quality of your sleep.

 When you exercise, your body releases chemicals in the body called endorphins and serotonin.
 Endorphins are the body’s natural painkillers and trigger feelings of euphoria, similar to morphine.
 As well as boosting your mood, endorphins also reduce feelings of sadness, depression, anxiety, and can increase your self-esteem.

 Serotonin is sometimes referred to as the ‘happy chemical’ because it contributes to wellbeing and serves several different functions within the body including regulating your mood.
 When your serotonin levels are healthy, you will feel more focused and more emotionally stable.
-If you find you’re struggling with your emotional health, read our piece 4 Ways To Beat Negative Thinking For Good.

 - Sharper memory and thinking